leafac/leafac.com/a-system-for-working-on-creative-projects/index.md

 And that’s it.
 That’s our whole system for working on creative projects.
 It’s simple and effective, and it helps you reach that finish line.

 Make sure you check the description below.
-A lot of I talked about in this video is based on books that I read and techniques that I tried, and give you a list of my favorites in the description.
+A lot of I talked about in this video is based on books that I read and techniques that I tried, and I give you a list of my favorites in the description.

 Also, the description includes a worksheet to help you remember the five principles and the eight points of the system.
 Every time you start working on a new creative project, take a few minutes to fill out one of these sheets.
 You’ll be glad you did.